NBISweden/module-openrefine-dm-practices/setup.md

 > For this lesson you will need **OpenRefine** and a web browser.
 > Note: this is a Java program that runs on your machine (not in the cloud).
 It runs inside your browser, but no web connection is needed.
 >
-> A text editor (like NotePad or TextEdit) is also needed.
+> A text editor (like NotePad or TextEdit) is also required.
 {: .prereq}

 > ## Presentation